Pressure Washing Before Painting in Newcastle

 Washing concrete and driveways

-Drying requirements: Concrete absorbs water deeply into the slab and requires extended drying time before painting.
-Test with a moisture meter (readings below 5% are safe) or tape plastic to the surface for 24 hours — moisture collection underneath indicates the slab needs more time.
+Drying requirements: Concrete absorbs water deeply into the slab.
+Test with a moisture meter (readings below 5% are safe) or tape a clear plastic sheet to the surface for 24 hours — moisture collected underneath means the slab needs more time before coating.

 Recommended wait times before painting

 Painting onto a damp surface is one of the most common causes of peeling.
-Use these guides as minimums — add extra time in humid weather or overcast conditions.
+Use these as minimums — add extra time in humid weather or overcast conditions, which are common on the Newcastle coast.

 | Surface | Minimum Wait | Coastal Adjustment |